mui/mui-x/packages/x-codemod/README.md

 Renames the `components` and `componentsProps` props to `slots` and `slotProps`, respectively.

-This change only affects Grid components.
+This change only affects Data Grid components.

 ```diff
  <DataGrid